Skip to content

 Recycled Concrete or Pave Base

-For this reason it is recommended as a sub base and not a topping on the surface.
+For this reason I recommend as a sub base and not a topping on the surface.

 A Grade Road Base

-A grade Road Base is used in road making projects and pipe bedding as it compacts hard.
+Lastly, use A grade Road Base in road making projects and pipe bedding as it compacts hard.

 Road Base compacts well and makes a great base for underneath sand for paving or long driveways.